 For the majority of its private and liquid credit funds, HPS uses a combination of reported and estimated data to calculate absolute financed emissions of its portfolios (covering Scope 1, Scope 2 and Scope 3 emissions) and weighted average carbon intensity (WACI) on an annual basis.

-For privately negotiated credit investments, material risks resulting from climate change, such as regulatory and physical risk, may in the future form the basis for prioritizing certain engagement activities with the applicable portfolio companies.
+For private credit investments, material risks resulting from climate change, such as physical and transition risk, may in the future form the basis for prioritizing certain engagement activities with the applicable portfolio companies.

-Additionally, as discussed in Section 3.1.3..
-HPS's ESG Checklists may also include certain climate-related questions, such as issuers' emissions profile as well as various physical and transitional climate-related risks where applicable.
+Additionally, as discussed in Section 3.1.3., HPS's ESG Checklists may also include certain climate-related questions, such as issuers' emissions profile as well as exposure to various physical and transition risks where applicable.
 HPS's access to such information varies based on investment strategy and our role and scope of investment in each transaction.